AdobeDocs/experience-manager-64.en/help/assets/metadata-schemas.md

    ![chlimage_1-171](assets/chlimage_1-171.png)

-1. Edit the editable metadata properties under the various tabs.
+1. You can edit the editable metadata properties under the available tabs.
+However, you cannot modify the asset [!UICONTROL Type] in the [!UICONTROL Basic] tab of properties page.

    ![chlimage_1-172](assets/chlimage_1-172.png)